 - Brian tells you that your neighbors are basically good people and which ones you can count on.
 He speaks highly about Johnny who shoveled his walk and dug out his car after the blizzard last year.
 He invites you to his church, saying that if you do, you will meet a friendly community that includes many of your neighbors.

 Which church do you visit, Elaine’s or Brian’s?
 Now imagine: What if you agree with everything they teach about God, but have different opinions?
 Elaine’s church might reject you, but Brian’s church will surely accept you.

-We have good reason not to climb upon the throne of God to judge people, or to withhold good things from them, because God might disagree with us.
+We have good reason not to climb upon the throne of God to judge people, or to withhold good things from them, because God might disagree with our “sincerely held religious beliefs.”
 Even if the people are immoral, sinful, or bad in some way, they are still alive, which means God isn’t finished with them yet.
 This is why we should follow Brian’s example, not Elaine’s, and do what Jesus did.

 Our moral and religious convictions can actually harm our eternal destiny if we weaponize them against other people.
 They way we judge is the way we will be judged.
 We cannot avoid having opinions about the people around us, but we can control how we treat them.
 If we sin with our minds, we can repent with our hands.

 God loved you while you were still dead in your sins.
 He used a loving person to help you up.
 Be that loving person for your fellow sinners: drive the gossip to the grocery store, take soup to the cranky neighbor who is sick, and bake a cake for Johnny’s wedding.